tamarin-prover/tamarin-prover/doc/READMEregressionTests.md

 This argument recreates empty directories in `case-studies` with `.gitkeep` in them.

-This is not a useful command.
-It is only useful if you want to remove the `mkdir` command from `.travis.yml` and if you want to push all directories on git.
+It is useful if you want to remove the `mkdir` command from `.travis.yml` and if you want to push all directories on git.
 (Not recommended)